-Judges should be positioned about 5 to 15 feet behind the pilot and mechanic, inside a triangle, which would be prescribed by extending the lines denoting the ends of the box.
+Judges should be positioned between 7m and 10m behind the pilot, inside a triangle, which would be prescribed by extending the lines denoting the ends of the box.
 They should be close enough that they can hear the mechanic call the manoeuvres, but far enough away that the pilot and mechanic cannot hear the score for each manoeuvre passed to the recorder.